Aprajita479/get-mouse-position/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).Feel free to modify and use the code according to your needs.
+This project is licensed under the [MIT License](LICENSE).
+Feel free to modify and use the code according to your needs.
 Contributions are also welcome.

 ## Acknowledgments